 If you are a European Union individual, please click here.

-1.4 This Privacy Statement covers the following areas
+1.3 This Privacy Notice covers the following areas:

 2.1 We will collect and process all or some of the following personal information about you:

 (a) Information you provide to us ► personal information that you provide to us, such as when using the contact form or any subscription forms on our website, including your name, email address, and other contact details.
-[If you choose to apply for a job at Oliver Wyman and submit a job application via our careers site, we will collect information that you submit via our careers site.
-Please refer to the privacy statement on our careers site for information on how we process this information];
+If you choose to apply for a job at Oliver Wyman and submit a job application via our parent company careers site, please refer to this candidate privacy statement;

 (b) Our correspondence ► if you contact us, we will typically keep a record of that correspondence;